vdurante/asp.net_n-layered_web_applications/what_is_a_back-end_developer.md

-# What is a Back-End Developer?
+# What is a Web Developer?

-  With concepts of separation of concerns in mind, the necessity of dividing the presentation layer from the
+  Before we move to the theory, I want to With concepts of separation of concerns in mind, the necessity of dividing the presentation layer from the